fabrizioleone/Econometrics/README.md

 # Econometrics
-The following repository provides econometrics codes in R, Julia, Matlab and Python.
+The following repository provides a miscellaneous econometrics codes in R, Julia, Matlab and Python written by me.

 | Folder        | Object